ds4se/chapters/cabird/interviews.md

 Providing quotes directly in the paper can help tell a story, provide concrete evidence to support a point, or add engaging detail.
 However, be careful when providing quotes from interviews in a publication.
 It can be tempting to cherry-pick a controversial quote or take a quote out of context.
 I've heard more than a few quantitative leaning researchers make skeptical comments about quotes, so don't be guilty of their suspicions!
 One best practice used in many research papers is to use a quote that accurately captures the sentiment of a group of interviewees.

 Finally, resist the temptation to apply quantitative methods to interview results.
-It's fine to say that only one person mentioned some topic, or almost everyone answered a particular question in the same way, but calculating confidence intervals from interview data probably not a good idea.
+It's fine to say that only one person mentioned some topic, or almost everyone answered a particular question in the same way, but calculating confidence intervals from interview data is probably not a good idea.

 ## Now Go Interview!